Below you’ll find our guidelines and instructions on how to become a contributor but please note that we decline roughly 97% of submissions.

 Understanding this is key if your pitch is to be accepted.

-We are primarily looking for content focused on starting a business, social media marketing, content marketing, SEO, lead generation, website building, and ecommerce.
+We are primarily looking for content focused on starting a business, social media marketing, content marketing, SEO, lead generation, marketing automation, email marketing, and ecommerce.

 Specifically – case studies that showcase results you’ve gotten for a client (or yourself) and exactly how you got those results.

 - You must be the writer – we do not allow ghost written content.

 - Your post must be at least 2,000 words.

 - Your post must be unique and written specifically for our audience.

 - Your post must not be published elsewhere, and you agree never to republish it on another site.

 - Your post should be well written, proof-read and ready to publish.